rafal-r/airr-react/README.md

 *   rapidly designing prototypes showing your ideas,
 *   creating responsive apps that will handle mobile and desktop rendering.

-To check all main features go and see demonstration app:
+To check all main features please go and see demonstration app:
 **[Mobile Demo App](http://react.airr.pl)**

 and for documentation (still uncomplete) and intreactive examples check: